WhitetailAni/Spartan/README.md

 # Spartan
-tvOS file browser thrown together in swiftUI. supports 13.0+
+tvOS file browser thrown together in SwiftUI.
+Supports tvOS 13.0+

-what it currently lets you do:
+What it currently lets you do:

-1. browse file directory
+1. Browse file directory
+2. Read text files

 By default it's sandboxed, so you will need a tvOS jailbreak to use it.
 It's set to open / by default.

-To change path, manually input the path at the top - make sure to append a / to the end or opening files doesn't work right. currently can't read any file, just displays a blank window.
+To change path, manually input the path at the top - make sure to append a / to the end or opening files doesn't work (this will be done automatically later most likely).
+Can read most text files if they support UTF-8

-requires Xcode 14.3+ to edit
+Xcode project requires Xcode 14.3+

-yeah have fun
+Good luck have fun hopefully this isn't the only tvOS file browser ever